tradebuddyhq/quill/README.md

 ```bash
 quill fix --from v0.1 --to v0.3
 ```
-Rewrites deprecated syntax, renames changed functions, and updates import paths automatically.
+Rewrites deprecated syntax, renames changed functions, and updates import paths automatically

 ### Dev Server
 ```bash
 quill serve
 ```
-Starts a development server with hot reload, file-based routing, and SSR support.
-Perfect for web projects.
+Starts a development server with hot reload, file-based routing, and SSR support

 ### Deployment
 ```bash
 quill deploy
 ```
 Generates a production-ready Dockerfile and optimized bundle for your project.
-The output includes a multi-stage Docker build, minified assets, and a startup script.
+The output includes a multi-stage Docker build, minified assets, and a startup script

 ### Database Migrations
 ```bash